VulcanJS/vulcan-docs/source/tutorial-framework.md

 export default schema;
 ```

 While we're at it we'll also specify which fields can be edited via `editableBy`.

-In this case, the three fields we want users to be able to write to are `name`, `year`, and `review`.
+In this case, the three fields we want members to be able to write to are `name`, `year`, and `review`.
 Finally, we'll also give the `review` field a `textarea` form control.

+At this point it's worth pointing out that for mutations like inserting and editing a document, we have to distinct permission "checkpoints": first, the mutation's `check` function checks if the user can perform the mutation at all.
+Then, each of the mutated document's fields is checked individually to see if the user should be able to mutate it.

+This makes it easy to set up collections with admin-only fields, for example.

 ## Forms

-We now have everything we need to create a new `MoviesNewForm.jsx` component:
+We now have everything we need to create a new `MoviesNewForm.jsx` component using the [SmartForm](/forms.html) utility:

 ```js
 import React, { PropTypes, Component } from 'react';